daw159/Netflix-data-analysis/README.md

 📺 Netflix Data Analysis

-This project explores the Netflix Titles Dataset (from Kaggle) using Python, Pandas, and Matplotlib.
+This project analyzes the Netflix Titles Dataset (from Kaggle) using Python, Pandas, and Matplotlib.
-It focuses on understanding content distribution, trends, and patterns in Netflix's catalog of Movies and TV Shows.
+The goal is to clean the dataset and explore trends in Netflix Movies and TV Shows.

 📂 Dataset

 Source: Netflix Titles Dataset on Kaggle

-Shape: ~8800 records
+Rows: ~8800

 Columns used:

 type → Movie or TV Show

-title → Title of content
+title → Name of the content

 country → Country of origin

 release_year → Year of release

-rating → Content rating (e.g., TV-MA, PG-13)
+rating → Age rating (e.g., TV-MA, PG-13)

-duration → Duration in minutes (for movies) or number of seasons (for shows)
+duration → Duration in minutes (movies) or number of seasons (shows)

-🔍 Analysis Performed
+🧹 Data Cleaning

+Removed unnecessary columns (like description).

+Handled missing values using dropna().

+Removed duplicate records.

+Cleaned the duration column to convert strings (e.g., "90 min") into numbers.

+📊 Analysis & Visualizations

-Movies vs TV Shows
+Movies vs TV Shows → Bar chart comparing counts.

-Count of Movies and TV Shows available.

-Visualized using a bar chart.

-Ratings Distribution
+Ratings Distribution → Pie chart of content ratings.

-Distribution of different ratings like TV-MA, TV-14, PG, R.

-Visualized using pie chart & bar chart.

-Release Year Trends

-Content released each year (Movies vs TV Shows).

-Line plots showing growth in Netflix’s catalog.

-Average Duration of Movies
+Duration of Movies → Histogram showing movie lengths.

-Converted durations to numeric (minutes).

-Found average movie duration.

-TV Show Seasons Distribution

-Distribution of number of seasons for TV shows.

-Top Content-Producing Countries
+Release Year vs Number of Shows → Scatter plot to visualize trends.

-Top 10 countries with the most Netflix titles.
+Top 10 Countries → Bar chart of countries producing most content.

-Visualized using a bar chart.

-📊 Visualizations

-✅ Movies vs TV Shows distribution

-✅ Ratings distribution

-✅ Year-wise release trends

-✅ Average duration of movies

-✅ TV show seasons distribution

-✅ Top 10 producing countries

-(plots are saved in /plots folder)
+Year-wise Movies and Shows → Line plot comparing releases over time.

-🛠️ Tech Stack
+🛠️ Tools Used

 Python

-Pandas (data cleaning, transformation)

-Matplotlib (data visualization)
+Pandas → data cleaning and grouping

+Matplotlib → charts and visualizations

 🚀 Key Insights

-Netflix has more Movies than TV Shows, but TV Shows are growing rapidly.
+Netflix has more Movies than TV Shows.

 The most common ratings are TV-MA and TV-14.

-Movies average around 100 minutes in duration.

-Most TV Shows have 1–2 seasons.
+Most movies are between 80–120 minutes long.

+Number of TV Shows has grown significantly after 2015.

-USA and India dominate content production.
+USA and India are the top content producers.